Democratic U.S. Sen. Amy Klobuchar defeats GOP challenger Royce White

 Democratic U.S. Sen. Amy Klobuchar on Tuesday defeated Republican challenger Royce White, winning her fourth six-year term in the Senate.

 The Minnesota senator has achieved high popularity since she was first elected in 2006, easily defeating her previous two Republican challengers with more than 60% of the vote.
-With nearly half the votes tallied Tuesday night, she was again approaching the 60% mark.
+With more than two-thirds of precincts reporting Tuesday night, Klobuchar had opened up a 14 percentage point lead over White.

 White, a former professional basketball player and Black Lives Matter protester, is Klobuchar’s most unconventional challenger yet.
 He’s a political novice and provocateur who’s an ally of Republican strategist and media executive Steve Bannon, who was recently released from jail.
 He first ran in the Republican primary for Minnesota’s Fifth District in 2022.

 Klobuchar hasn’t been on the ballot since 2018, two years before her unsuccessful presidential campaign.
-The country has become increasingly polarized since she last ran for re-election.
+The United States has become increasingly polarized since she last ran for re-election.

 Control of the U.S. Senate is up for grabs, with 34 of the chamber’s 100 seats up for election.
 Democrats currently control the chamber, and Klobuchar serves as chair of the Senate Rules and Administration Committee.
 She also serves on the Senate Agriculture Committee and has said she wants to finish the bipartisan farm bill this year.

-Sen. Amy Klobchar, with her husband, John Bessler, moments before she took the stage to address the people gathered at the InterContinental Saint Paul Riverfront in St. Paul on Tuesday.
+Sen. Amy Klobchar, with her husband, John Bessler, moments before she took the stage Tuesday night to address the people gathered at the InterContinental Saint Paul Riverfront hotel in St. Paul.
 (Jeff Wheeler/The Minnesota Star Tribune)

 The two candidates disagreed substantially on major issues.